-Harlow Council - Annual Governance Statement 2020/21
+Harlow Council - Annual Governance Statement 2021/22

-Scope of responsibility
+1. Scope of responsibility

 - 1.1.
 Harlow Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
 The Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 1.2.
 In meeting this overall responsibility, the Council must put in place proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions, including arrangements for the management of risk. - 1.3.
-The Council has adopted a code of corporate governance (last updated August 2020) which is consistent with the principles of the CIPFA (Chartered Institute of Public Finance and Accounting)/SOLACE (Society of Local Authority Chief Executives) Framework Delivering Good Governance in Local Government. - 1.4.
+The Council has adopted a code of corporate governance (last reviewed November 2021) which is consistent with the principles of the CIPFA (Chartered Institute of Public Finance and Accounting)/SOLACE (Society of Local Authority Chief Executives) Framework Delivering Good Governance in Local Government. - 1.4.
 This statement explains how the Council delivers good governance and reviews the effectiveness of these arrangements.
 It also meets the requirements of Regulation 6 of the Accounts and Audit Regulations 2015, in relation to the publication of an annual governance statement.

-The purpose of the Governance Framework
+2. The purpose of the Governance Framework

-- 1.5.
+- 2.1.
 The Governance Framework comprises the systems and processes, culture and values by which the Council is directed and controlled and its activities through which it accounts to, engages with and leads the community.
-It enables the Council to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services. - 1.6.
+It enables the Council to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate, cost-effective services. - 2.2.
 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risks of failure to achieve policies, aims and objectives, and can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of the Council's policies, aims and objectives.
-The system is designed to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically. - 1.7.
-The Council's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2016). - 1.8.
-The Council's governance framework has been in place within the Council for the year ended 31 March 2021.
+The system is designed to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically. - 2.3.
+The Council's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief